neilbrown/gnubee-tools/README.md

 Preparation
 -----------

-To build the firmware, you will need a GnuBee running Debian.
-Various tools for the initramfs are simply copied from the running system rather than being built separately: lazy, but fast.
+To build the firmware, you will need (something approximating) a MIPSEL Debian root filesustem.
+Various tools for the initramfs are simply copied from this file system rather than being built separately: lazy, but fast.
+This can be achieved by one of:

+1/ doing the full build on the GnuBee

+2/ setting up "ssh" access to the GnuBee, an providing the address in GNUBEE_SSH_HOST in the config file

+3/ Running "gbmake chroot" to create a local Debian filesystem using "debootstrap".
+This can be run on any Linux distro (tested on openSUSE).
+   This option is a little fragile as some library dependencies need to be hard-codes, but might change in the future.

-On the GnuBee you will need various packages installed.
+If you are using a GnuBee you will need various packages installed.
 To install them run:

 	sudo apt-get install make gcc busybox libnl-genl-3-dev